SpotIM/spotim-integration-docs/wordpress/amp-plugin/README.md

 ## Recirculation

-Recirculation works on AMP powered pages by default along with comments
+Recirculation works on AMP powered pages by default along with comments.

 ## Ads on AMP powered pages